 Virginia Tech is committed to providing the members of the campus community and visitors with the safest and most secure environment possible, however, even the most extensive initiatives cannot succeed without the awareness and cooperation of the community members who work, study and live on campus.
-Crime information for the Hampton Roads Education Center is obtained from the Director of the Facility and the Virginia Beach Police Department.
-Individuals who want to report crimes for inclusion in the Annual Security Report, or for the purpose of making timely warning reports, should report them to the Virginia Beach Police Department or the Director of the Hampton Roads facility.
+Crime information for the Virginia Tech Hampton Roads Center - Virginia Beach is obtained from the Director of the Hampton Roads Agriculture Research and Extension Center and the Virginia Beach Police Department.
+Crime information for the Virginia Tech Hampton Roads Center--Newport News is obtained from the outreach and international affairs director assigned to the tech center and the Newport News Police Department.
+Individuals who want to report crimes for inclusion in the Annual Security Report, or for the purpose of making timely warning reports, should report them to the Virginia Beach Police Department, director of the Hampton Roads AREC facility, Newport News Police Department, or the outreach and international affairs director assigned to the Virginia Tech Newport News Center.

-Information for this annual report is compiled from reports provided by Campus Security Authorities including, but not limited to, the Department of Human Resources, the Office of Student Conduct, the Dean of students Office, the Virginia Tech Women's Center, and the Office of Residence Life.
+Information for this annual report is compiled from reports provided by Campus Security Authorities including, but not limited to, the Department of Human Resources, the Office of Student Conduct, the Dean of Students Office, the Virginia Tech Women's Center, and the Office of Residence Life.
 Statistics are also compiled from law enforcement agencies in jurisdictions that Virginia Tech owns, leases or controls property or those with jurisdiction on adjacent property.

-The Virginia Tech Hampton Roads Centers creates opportunities for long-term economic and individual success via continuing education and professional development.
-We offer an array of educational services to meet the needs of working professionals in the Hampton Roads region of the Commonwealth.
+The Virginia Tech Hampton Roads Centers located in Virginia Beach and Newport News creates opportunities for long-term economic and individual success via continuing education and professional development.
+We offer an array of educational services to meet the needs of working professionals in the Hampton Roads region of the commonwealth.
 Conveniently located in Newport News (with a second location in Virginia Beach), we offer: professional development and continuing education opportunities, graduate level courses and customized opportunities for corporations and organizations.

 Security and access control design standards have been developed for new and renovated buildings owned by the university.
-The Hampton Roads Education Center is open to the public from 8:00am to 9:30pm and are secured after operating hours and during extended breaks.
+Virginia Tech Hampton Roads Centers located in Virginia Beach and Newport News are open to the public from 8:00 a.m. to 9:30 p.m. and are secured after operating hours and during extended breaks.
 Administrators review security access and address issues related to lighting and other unsafe conditions on a routine basis.
-On site staff fix any problems noted.
+On-site staff fix any problems noted.

-The Virginia Tech Police Department does not normally provide law enforcement services to the Hampton Roads Education Center.
-Day-to-day law enforcement services to the Hampton Roads Education Center are provided by the Virginia Beach Police Department.
-The Virginia Tech Police Department does not have a Memorandum of Understanding (MOU) with the Virginia Beach Police since Virginia Beach Police investigate all crimes within their jurisdiction.
+The Virginia Tech Police Department does not normally provide law enforcement services to the Virginia Tech Hampton Roads Centers in Virginia Beach and Newport News.
+Day-to-day law enforcement services to Virginia Tech Hampton Roads Centers located in Virginia Beach and Newport News are provided by the Virginia Beach Police and Newport News Police departments respectively.
+The Virginia Tech Police Department does not have a memorandum of Understanding (MOU) with the Virginia Beach or Newport News Police departments since Virginia Beach and Newport News investigate all crimes within their jurisdiction.